 Note: Due to this Blue Screen Error, if you are unable to boot into safe mode also then you need to access advanced options and click on Command prompt.

-Now On command prompt Type command Bellow and hit the enter key to execute the command.
+Now On the command prompt Type command Bellow and hit the enter key to execute the command.

 bcdedit /set useplatformclock true